ashuTew01/expensio-2.0-main/README.md

 Expensio is an advanced finance management application that helps users gain deep insights into their financial behaviors and expenditure patterns.
 Initially developed as a monolithic application, it has been transitioned to a microservices architecture for better scalability and maintainability.
 The user service is complete, and work is ongoing on the expense service.

+This is an ongoing project.
+1. User Service: Node.js, Express, PostgreSQL
+     Completed with rate limited OTP Authentication.
+2. Expense Service: Node.js, Express, MongoDB
+     Ongoing with CRUD operations in place
+3. Kubernetes:
+     In the infra/k8s directory, deployments for user and expense there along with other important details.

+Currently, adding rabbitMQ for asynchronous communication support.

 Link to completed monolithic Expensio - https://github.com/ashuTew01/expensio